Student Activities

 The computer science club is an extracurricular study based group for anyone who is interested in computer technology or information systems to help improve ourselves, our communities and, our knowledge of computers.

-Advisor: Sherry Holland, sholland@ncwc.edu
+Advisor: Sherry Williamson, sholland@ncwu.edu

 NCWU Current Internationally Recognized Greek Organizations